C++ auto

 It helps you write cleaner code and avoid repeating types, especially for long or complex types.

-For example: Instead of writing int x = 5;
+For example: Instead of writing int x = 5;, you can write:

 Example with Different Types